HomeAdvertising4 Innovative Ways Amazon Recommends Products

 Success Story: A mid-sized UK clothing retailer implemented basic content-based filtering by tagging products with consistent style attributes (casual, formal, bohemian, etc.) and fabric types.
 Within three months, they saw a 22% increase in average order value as customers discovered complementary items they wouldn’t have found through category browsing alone.

-Practical Strategies for Operations
+Practical strategies for operations

 Did you know?
 Amazon’s contextual recommendation system can detect when you’re researching a purchase versus ready to buy, adjusting its suggestions accordingly.
 Research-phase browsers might see comparison information and reviews, while purchase-ready users receive more urgent offers and availability notifications.

-To implement contextual recommendations in your business:
+To build contextual recommendations in your business:

 1. Implement session tracking – Capture user behaviour within each browsing session